renemoll/advent_of_code_2023/README.md

 ## Day 8

 The first part was, of course, easy.
 For the second part, I attempted to re-use my naive solution from the first part and traverse the map until all keys indicated an end.
 After roughly half an hour, I aborted the brute force implementation.
 Realizing I only needed one solution for each path (cycle) and then determining when all paths coincide made for a quick solution.

+## Day 9

+Differentiation, this was a fun one as I inmediatly had a solution which turned out to work.
+It also allowed me to explide some (for me) new language constructs in Rust.

+## Day 10

+This puzzle was a good excuse to write some infrastructure to represent the map in a useful form.
+I opted to refactor my previous matrix implementation to allow data access via a coordinate struct.
+Then, combining relative and absolute coordinates to access the matrix, we can easily find the path through the pipes.

+Having already heard the algorithms other people are using made the second part a bit too easy.

+## Day 11

+Looks like another refactor on the matrix implementation :).
+Until I realized I did not need to, and made my life quite a bit easier.